rxseven/gyararii/README.md

 **Gyararī is a simple React app for collecting photos.** It was built from scratch using only [React](https://reactjs.org) and [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
 No complex state management, static type checking, and UI library needed!

+With **Gyararī**, you can collect and view photos right in your pocket or on your desktop.
+You can simply upload, view, and organize your favorite photos in just a few clicks!

 > Gyararī or ギャラリー literally means “Gallery” in Japanese.

 ## Table of Contents